-Video is cost effective and easy to produce, but with growing popularity, it’s harder to get ranked on search results.
+With the growing popularity of video, it’s harder for video posts to rank in search results.
 Here’s what marketers need to know about SEO and video posts.

 - When choosing your video hosting platform, it’s important to consider the reasons why you want your videos to rank, such as lead generation or brand awareness.